pieaerts/pieaerts/_posts/2017-04-10-walking-with-the-bushmen.md

 The next 7 days we followed the rising and setting of the sun and our lives evolved around a very basic schedule.
 The only moment that really mattered was the here and now.
 We engaged with our senses more than ever before, when walking, when eating, when talking and even when sleeping.
 As a result, we connected, with each other, with our environment, when the animals and even with ourselves.
 Trust me, there's something utterly stimulating to living out in a place where you have zero cellphone reception, zero connection to the outside world.
 It's calming, it enhances well-being and puts things in perspective.&nbsp;

-On one of these calm mornings, while sitting in a&nbsp;wooden ‘Mokoro’ being pushed forward by Kefentse, one of the local villagers Kane&nbsp;used to hunt with when they where young boys, only a few hours of conversation where enough to realise the strong connection these people are having with their surroundings.
+On one of these calm mornings, while sitting in a wooden ‘Mokoro’ being pushed forward by Kefentse, one of the local villagers Kane used to hunt with when they where young boys, only a few hours of conversation where enough to realise the strong connection these people are having with their surroundings.
 But a sudden encounter with a 3000kg bull was enough to keep our minds from drifting away.
-Once more, a&nbsp;friendly reminder that losing your senses could become fatal pretty quickly.
+Once more, a friendly reminder that losing your senses could become fatal pretty quickly.

 ![](/uploads/versions/0h3a8401-2---x----2048-1365x---.jpg)